iopa-io/iopa/README.md

 ## About

-This repository `iopa` is an API-first, Internet of Things (IoT) fabric It is the official implementation of the Internet of Protocols Alliance (IOPA) reference pattern
+This repository `iopa` is an API-first, Internet of Things (IoT) fabric It is the official implementation of the Internet Open Protocol Alliance (IOPA) reference pattern

 ## Target Audience